-Every soil testing lab provides its own nuanced analysis and recommendations, and you are free to send your soil tests to whichever lab you prefer, but Dan strongly recommends Logan Labs in Ohio.
-His experience with them has been very positive, and he believes they provide a soil analysis that is most compatible with the teaching of the course.
+Every soil testing lab provides its own nuanced analysis and recommendations, and you are free to send your soil tests to whichever lab you prefer, but we recommend Logan Labs in Ohio.
+Our experience with them has been very positive, and we believe they provide a soil analysis that is most compatible with the teaching of the course.

 soil sample form here.

 All those using Logan Labs and this form should send their test sample(s) directly to the lab, along with the appropriate amount of payment.

 Be sure to check the "AEA Base Test Plus" option on the soil sample sheet, as this will provide more detailed insight to the health and vitality of the soil.

 Note: Downloading and using this form no longer involves Dan Kittredge for payment or free consultation, but still provides you with a reduced rate on the available tests -- $30 each for the Base Test Plus and the Saturated Paste Test, and $30 for the Base Test.

 BFA members wishing to get further assistance with interpreting their soil tests can contact the BFA staff agronomist, David Forster.
 He offers reduced cost soil consulting services to BFA members. firstname.lastname@example.org.

 Instructions for taking a soil sample